-How do I return a product that I purchased through Bills?
+How do I return a product that I purchased in my Bills?

 In this article, we'll walk through how to add a negative amount to your transaction to adjust the final total of a bill.